If you’re on the taller or bigger side and love to kayak, then at some point you’ve been there.

 You don’t have to worry about finding a sturdy kayak anymore.

 No matter your body type, in this article we’ll cover the best kayak for big guys and the best kayak for tall guys.

 Best Kayaks for Big and Tall Guys

-There’s no better place to start than with this big boat that can handle ocean swells.
+There’s no better place to start than with this great fishing kayak that can handle ocean swells.

-The X-13 Fish and Dive has the load capacity and ruggedness to handle anything you throw at it.
+The Bonafide SS 127 has the weight capacity and ruggedness to handle anything you throw at it.

-Add in the 550-pound load capacity and this is a boat that can handle you and your fishing/camping gear with little trouble.
+Add in the 550-pound maximum load capacity and this is a boat that can handle any tall guy and your fishing/camping gear with little trouble.

 It is on the heavy side, checking in at 75 pounds but the easy-grip handles simplify tandem carries.

 On the water, the Sea Ghost 130 feels sturdy underneath with impressive maneuverability that allows it to squeeze into areas other kayaks can’t go.